miconda/KSR-URL-Expander/README.md

 ### Command: m name ###

 Navigate to documentation of the module specified by `name` in the stable branch.
-The command presents suggestions of module names as you type.
+The command presents suggestions of module names as you type, based on prefix matching.
 You can continue typing the full name of the module or select from the suggestions.

 Example: